The Rustic Offering, Bayeu y Subías, Ramón. Copyright ©Museo Nacional del Prado

 Welcome to the research guide for SPAN 371.002: Studies in Spanish Literature.
-Here you will find various resources related to the content of your course.
+Here you will find various campus resources and library resources related to the content of your course.

 The University Libraries, with support from the Kathrine R. Everett Law Library, have partnered with the New York Times to provide students, faculty, and staff with access to NYTimes.com and the NYTimes.com mobile app.
 Interested users will need to authenticate through accessnyt.com once to set up an account.

 Faculty/Staff will be provided with an academic pass valid for 4 years.
 Students will be provided an academic pass valid until December 31, of the graduation year they select.

 The UNC Library provides access to backfile articles in PDF format via New York Times Historical Newspaper.
 There is no daily limit to the number of articles you can download.

 All UNC community members have access to The New York Times in Education, a collection of materials highlighting how The Times can be used to support curricular and extra-curricular learning.
 Sign up with your UNC email address.

 Access does not include e-reader editions, NYT Cooking, Premium Crosswords, or The New York Times Crosswords apps.
 Pass users receive access to the New York Times archives (1851-2002) which includes 5 PDF downloads from the Times Machine per day via timesmachine.nytimes.com/browser.
 Archive articles outside that date range are not subject to that limit.
 Digital access is available only during the time that our New York Times Site License is active.